Common Issues for Poor Heat Exchanger Performance

-Much of the time heat exchanger performance issues can be fixed with a variety of simple solutions, such as turbulators in particular hiTRAN® Thermal Systems, which will ensure your process plant continues to maximise its performance.
+Much of the time heat exchanger performance issues can be fixed with a variety of simple solutions, one being turbulators like hiTRAN® Thermal Systems.
+By introducing novel technologies this ensures process plants continue to maximise performance over time when handling varying process conditions.
 However, in some instances the most common heat exchanger problems can be a lot harder to resolve, leading to ever-increasing operating costs and high capital costs.
 Some of the most common heat exchanger problems for many process plants include the following;

 - Vibration issues

 All of the above problems can contribute to an under-performing exchanger, the main issue is determining the critical problem (or a combination) that needs to be resolved.

 An audited approach to analyzing the given heat exchanger needs to be adopted, as one particular problem can be closely linked to another problem on the list; resulting in a ‘chain reaction’.
 For example, a lot of exchanger leakage can be found to come from flow distribution issues.
 If the flow through the exchanger is not uniform, then high flow velocities can cause an additional problem, vibration.
 This vibration can increase the effect of erosion in exchangers which then leads to frequent leakage of exchangers creating problematic maintenance and associated costs.
 Analytical tools as CFD services, provided by CALGAVIN®, can be used in a variety of ways to address flow distribution issues inside heat exchangers.
 This allows engineers to manipulate the flow via changing pressure drops through appropriate solutions offered.

 An example of studies carried out at CALGAVIN are given in this webinar: